celest-dev/website/docs/functions/creating-functions.md

 ## Connecting to your Celest Functions

-The following is an example of how you would use the generated client in your `main.dart` file to call a Celest Function and show the response from the backend.
+The following is an example of how you would use the Celest client in your `main.dart` file to call a Celest Function and show the response from the backend.

 ```dart
 import 'package:flutter/material.dart';